skip to content

 00:34:26 - Jenn Junod

-What we have to say that I finally got code to work.
+What?
+We have to say that I finally got code to work.

 00:34:33 - Anthony Campolo